orggue/adidas-zaragoza/kubernetes-essentials/05_deployments.md

 ### Scaling Deployments

-ReplicaSets can be scaled through the Deployment or independently.
+* `ReplicaSet`s can be scaled through the `Deployment` or independently.
-Use the `kubectl scale` command to scale:
+* Use the `kubectl scale` command to scale:

 ```
-kubectl scale --replicas=3 rs/hello-node-364036756
+kubectl scale --replicas=3 deployments/hello-node
-replicaset "hello-node-364036756" scaled
+deployment "hello-node" scaled
 ```

 ---